 Still, for most American, even the AAA Family Law appellate retainer is a major expense.
 In a time-sharing child custody issue, cost is less of a factor because a parent’s relationship with a child cannot be quantified by a dollar amount.

 However, if the trial judge established the wrong child support or alimony amount, or apportioned too much of the equitable distribution of asset minus liabilities to the opposing party, the cost-benefit analysis becomes much clearer.
-In the latter scenario, to proceed with an appeal, the cost of the appeal needs to be substantially lower than the potential financial gain one would realize with a reversal.
+In the latter scenario, to proceed with an appeal, its cost needs to be substantially lower than the potential financial gain one would realize with a reversal.

 How to Get Help

 If you are considering filing an appeal, I encourage you to call me, Eduardo Mejias, AAA Family Law at (407) 260-6001 and schedule an initial consultation at on the phone or at our Altamonte Springs office.
-At the consultation I will: (a) ask you to explain your case and your reasons for considering an appeal, (b) evaluate its likelihood to succeed and give a recommendation on how to proceed and (c) quote you a fixed attorney retention fee, not an hourly rate whose total you cannot predict.
-In cases (b) and (c) it may require doing some research after the consultation before getting back to you after the consultation.
+At the consultation I will: (a) ask you to explain your case and your reasons for considering it, (b) evaluate its likelihood to succeed and give a recommendation on how to proceed and (c) quote you a fixed attorney retention fee, not an hourly rate whose total you cannot predict.
+In cases (b) and (c) it may require doing some research after the consultation before getting back to you.

 Other Family Law Appeals Pages